Jiaran98/TFS-AutoRun-Result-Generator/README.md

 # TFS-auto-test-result-.trx-file-convertor

 #### Why?
 Creating an error list manually is not intuitive and effective.
-Since
+Since the info in *.trx is massive, you have to massage the data.
 #### What does it do?
 This tool converts *.trx file to *.xlsx.
 #### How to start?